niamhmadden23/feedback-app-react/README.md

 # Feedback App - React

-It allows users to add, update and delete feedback.
+It allows users to add, update and, delete feedback.
 It uses a mock REST api with json-server.
+From React Back to Front 2022 (Brad Traversy)

-This project goes over all of the fundamentals of React including ❤️
+This project goes over all of the fundamentals of React including

 - Components
 - JSX